Title IX Policy and Procedures

 The College encourages any member of the campus community, including faculty, staff and students who has experienced any type of sexual harassment or misconduct to report their experience either directly to the Title IX Coordinator/Title IX Deputy, to Campus Safety, or through the online reporting form https://www.gettysburg.edu/offices/college-life/care/secure/reporting-forms

-Inquiries concerning the application of these policies may be referred to the Title IX Coordinator or Intake/Investigative Offices or to the Office for Civil Rights, United States Department of Education.
+Gettysburg College does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX of the Education Amendment of 1972.
+Inquiries about Title IX may be referred to Gettysburg College’s Title IX Coordinator, the U.S. Department of Education’s Office for Civil Rights, or both.
 For further information, visit https://ocrcas.ed.gov/contact-ocr for the address and phone number of the U.S. Department of Education office that serves your area, or call 1-800-421-3481.

 Scope of this Policy